Informing the Food Transition

 Aims

-The project has three main aims:
+The project has three aims:

-1. Addressing persistent blindspots in food footprint knowledge, by widening and deepening coverage of:
+We do this by widening and deepening coverage of:

-• EU food system impacts on eutrophication, deforestation, and climate via global supply chain traceability
+• EU food system impacts on eutrophication, deforestation, and climate via global supply chain traceability.

-• Quantifying underexplored impacts of aquatic food, such as overfishing, seafloor disturbance, and bycatch
+• Quantifying underexplored impacts of aquatic food, such as overfishing, seafloor disturbance, and bycatch.

-• Assessing the impact mitigation potential of food distribution, cold food chains, and novel foods
+• Assessing the impact mitigation potential of food distribution, cold food chains, and novel foods.

 • Compliance of major food footprint databases with the EU's Product Environmental Footprint standards